VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is an online learning system?
+Online learning is education that takes place over the Internet.
+It is often referred to as “e- learning” among other terms.
+However, online learning is just one type of “distance learning” - the umbrella term for any learning that takes place across distance and not in a traditional classroom.

 What is out-of-core learning?
 Out-of-core learning refers to a set of algorithms working with data that cannot fit into the memory of a single computer, but that can easily fit into some data storage such as a local hard disk or web repository.